Development Engineer, Manufacturing Salary

 A bachelor's degree in engineering or a related field is required for this job, as is previous experience in a manufacturing engineering capacity.
 Industry certifications may be beneficial.
 Development engineers in manufacturing need to have strong interpersonal skills to convey technical ideas that can help increase production while using fewer company resources.
 They should have strong analytical skills, be able to multitask on a variety of projects, and have excellent problem-solving abilities.

 - Perform engineering duties in planning and designing tools, engines, machines, and other mechanically functioning equipment.

 - Assist in analyzing and assessing process improvements regarding new product introductions.

 - Research and analyze customer design proposals, specifications, and other data to evaluate the feasibility, cost, and requirements of designs.

 - Implement operating procedures, resolve system malfunctions, and provide technical information.

 Popular Skills for Development Engineer, Manufacturing

-Manufacturing Development Engineers who responded to the survey report just a handful of professional skills.
-Most notably, skills in Powerpoint, Microsoft Office, Microsoft Word, and Microsoft Excel are correlated to pay that is above average.
-At the other end of the pay range are skills like Microsoft Excel, Microsoft Word, and Microsoft Office.
-Those familiar with Powerpoint tend to be well versed in Microsoft Excel.
-The majority of those who know Microsoft Word also know Microsoft Office and Microsoft Excel.
+Survey results suggest that Manufacturing Development Engineers put a wide range of professional skills to use.
+Most notably, skills in Manufacturing Process Engineering, Powerpoint, Microsoft Office, and Microsoft Word are correlated to pay that is above average.
+Skills that are correlated to lower pay, on the other hand, include Microsoft Excel, Microsoft Word, and Microsoft Office.
+It is often found that people who know Powerpoint are also skilled in Microsoft Excel.
+Most people skilled in Microsoft Word are similarly competent in Microsoft Office and Microsoft Excel.

 Related Job Salaries